 With one arm around her, I turned to watch as the poor, Convert organist was replaced by a Cradle Catholic who began the strains of some hymn that was not The Old Rugged Cross.
 From the foyer came a procession of white-robed men, boys, and, to my surprise, one woman, each carrying a candle, book, or censer, leading the way to the altar before a green and gold robed priest and a red-mitred,

 “Bishop,” my mother whispered.
 “I wonder why hes here?”

 Watching the procession, the lights around me seemed to dim while the pew-back turned to putty beneath my hands.
 I sat down hard, the seat creaking beneath me.

 Watching the procession, the lights around me seemed to dim while the pew-back turned to putty under my hands.
 I sat down hard, the seat creaking beneath me.

 “What is the matter with you?”
 Momma hissed, causing others to turn around as well.
 “Do you need to go to the car?”

 I had to laugh.
-That was the question we never wanted to hear growing up.
-Going to the car meant a thrashing once we got home.
-Laughing softly, I pulled myself up to stand beside her.
+That was a question we never wanted to hear growing up.
+Going to the car meant a thrashing, either in the car or once we got home.
+Laughing softly, I pulled myself back up to stand beside her.
 Momma was not smiling.

 “It’s about time they found one,” Momma muttered.